Product Development: Large Bore Percutaneous Wound Closure

 The research explored:

-• Market Dynamics: Investigated the evolving landscape of structural heart procedures, TAVR, EVAR, and other large bore interventions driving the need for efficient closure solutions.
+Market Dynamics: Investigated the evolving landscape of structural heart procedures, TAVR, EVAR, and other large bore interventions driving the need for efficient closure solutions.
 Identified procedural volume trends and how these impact closure device requirements across specialties

-Delivered: Our analysis revealed significant variation in closure preferences between specialties, with interventional cardiologists prioritizing rapid deployment and interventional radiologists more focused on versatility across access sites.
+Delivered: Our analysis revealed significant variation in closure preferences between specialties, with interventional cardiologists prioritising rapid deployment and interventional radiologists more focused on versatility across access sites.
 The research identified a substantial market opportunity for devices addressing 18F+ closures, where current solutions show the highest complication rates.
 Feedback on prototypes highlighted the importance of reliable deployment mechanisms and minimal learning curve.
-The findings provided our client with clear design refinement priorities and a targeted commercialization strategy that addresses the specific needs of high and low volume operators in both US and EU markets
+The findings provided our client with clear design refinement priorities and a targeted commercialisation strategy that addresses the specific needs of high and low volume operators in both US and EU markets